ray155093/azure-docs.zh-tw/articles/sql-data-warehouse/sql-data-warehouse-best-practices.md

 <properties
-   pageTitle="Azure SQL 資料倉儲最佳作法 | Microsoft Azure"
-   description="開發 Azure SQL 資料倉儲的解決方案時應該知道的建議和最佳作法。這些可協助您成功。"
-   services="sql-data-warehouse"
-   documentationCenter="NA"
-   authors="sonyam"
+   pageTitle="Best practices for Azure SQL Data Warehouse | Microsoft Azure" description="Recommendations and best practices you should know as you develop solutions for Azure SQL Data Warehouse.
+These will help you be successful." services="sql-data-warehouse" documentationCenter="NA" authors="sonyam"